How to Become an Internal Controls Manager and Analyst

 Internal controls can be expanded based on enterprise size, financial assets, and industry.
 It ensures accurate financial reporting and security.

-Internal controllers must know auditing, accounting best practices, and legal compliance.
+Internal controllers must be familiar with auditing, accounting best practices, and legal compliance.
 This, of course, necessitates a diligent and intelligent financial professional to do this job.

 To learn about what an internal controller does each day, visit our job description page.